girgismicheal/Book-Clustering-Clustering-Is-All-You-Need/README.md

 - From the 3 tables above, the more the 'diff' column has negative values the more likely the model goes for the wrong prediction.

+# <a name="21">Conclusion</a>

+> After cleaning and preprocessing, we used 8 different transformation methods to apply text clustering.
+Then, we applied 3 different clustering algorithms to these 8 methods.
+This resulted in 24 models to evaluate the best transformation method that can work with clustering in our case.
+As shown in the report, Doc2Vec performed better with all the 3 algorithms.
+After comparing these 3 models on Doc2Vec, we found that EM with Doc2Vec is the champion model.
+After this, we performed error analysis using cosine similarity and the most frequent words in the mislabeled documents.
+And the result shows that most of the mislabeled documents have words that are more frequent in the prediction, not the actual labels.